Passage #1 – Genesis 1:1

-Not too hard to imagine, I think.
-And this has been achieved gradually, as government has drifted to the extreme positions setting up leaders who completely embrace policies and agendas that are devoid of any Christian principles, and these are aided and abetted by big tech and academia, who help formulate and establish and disseminate a new narrative about life and death, where God is not considered or even ever mentioned.
-This has been easy to do because the mention of God or the use of the Bible, these things have been removed from the government, from academia, and other areas for decades.
+This has been achieved gradually as successive governments drifted to extreme positions setting up leaders who completely embraced policies and agendas that were devoid of any Christian principles.
+These were aided and abetted by Big Tech and academia who helped formulate, establish and disseminate a new narrative about life and death where God was not considered or even mentioned.

-And so once the new life narrative has been set by primary education, in conjunction with the government complex, it's an easy matter for this to be unilaterally affirmed by big tech and the constant repetition of this message by the news media for the serious manner of repeating this kind of propaganda, that there is no God, that the Bible is not really worth anything, and also repeated by the entertainment industry, who dress up the lies so they can be swallowed whole as diversion or emotional comfort, and of course the lies continue to be peddled to the next generation through the corrupted university system.
+Once this new life narrative had been set by the primary education and government complex, it was an easy matter for this groupthink to be unilaterally affirmed by Big Tech and obtain message repetition by the news media (for the serious manner of repeating the propaganda) and propagation by the entertainment industry who dressed up the lie so it could be swallowed whole as diversion or emotional comfort.
+This scenario was neatly rounded out by the peddling of the lie to the successive generations through a corrupted university system.

-This song, very popular even to this day all over the world.
-In his lyrics, Lennon posits the idea that a peaceful, united, prosperous global community of mankind would only be possible if we remove the idea of God and the practice of religion.
-That's his point.
-His implicit suggestion is that belief in God, and by extension, the manufacture and sustainment of religion by the single greatest resource of religion, which is the Bible, all of this should be eliminated.
-The logic is simple.
-No God, no war.
-Therefore, no Bible, no God, no war.
-That was his plea.
+In his lyrics, Lennon posits the idea that a peaceful, united, prosperous global community of mankind will only be possible if society removes the idea of God and the practice of religion.
+His implicit suggestion is that belief in God (and by extension the sustainment of religion by the single greatest resource of religion – which is the Bible) should be eliminated.

-Imagine living in a world like the one I have just described, a world of dazzling communication technology, but one that had successfully managed to suppress the access to and the spread of God's printed Word.
-In such a world, believers would need to carry with them the essential message of the Bible in an extremely abbreviated format.
-In other words, they'd have to do it in just simple human memory since, as I mentioned before, the embedded data chips could not accept or retain Bible verses.
-You'd have to do it old-school way, just from memory.
+Imagine living in a world like the one I have just described?
+A world of dazzling communication technology but one that has successfully managed to suppress the access to and spread of God's printed Word!
+In such a world, believers would need to carry with them the essential message of the Bible in an extremely abbreviated format (that is, simple human memory) since, as I mentioned before, the embedded DATA CHIPS would not accept or retain Bible verses.

 In the beginning God created the heavens and the earth.